NishkarshRaj/NishkarshRaj/Readme.md

 Hey there 👋

 I'm Nish, a passionate Platform Engineering Architect with expertise in building secure and scalable enterprise solutions.
-I leverage DevSecOps principles, GitHub Enterprise, and Backstage.io to empower developers.
+Key areas of my expertise include DevSecOps principles, GitHub Enterprise, and Developer Experience.

-Currently, I lead the DevOps & Platform Center of Excellence (CoE) at StatusNeo.
-The CoE guides clients on their Cloud Native journey, helping them prioritize Developer Experience.
+I am working as the DevOps & Platform Center of Excellence (CoE) Head at [StatusNeo](https://statusneo.com).
+The CoE guides our Fortune clients on their Cloud Native journey, helping them prioritize Developer Experience.

 I'm a strong believer in a holistic DevOps approach that goes beyond tools and jargon.
 My focus is on CALMS:

-- Culture of Collaboration
+- Collaboration
-- Automation with Cutting-Edge Tech
+- Automation
 - Lean Principles
-- Measurement (DORA Metrics)
+- Measurement
 - Sharing Knowledge

 At StatusNeo, we built an internal developer platform with Backstage.io, a single pane of glass for managing software catalogs, saving engineers valuable time.